vim-scripts/easytags.vim/README.md

 You can change the name of the tags file, the important thing is that it's relative to your working directory or the buffer (using a leading `./`).
 When `g:easytags_dynamic_files` is set to 1 the easytags plug-in will write to the first existing tags file seen by Vim (based on the ['tags' option] [tags_opt]).
 In other words: If a project specific tags file is found it will be used, otherwise the plug-in falls back to the global tags file (or a file type specific tags file).

-If you set `g:easytags_dynamic_files` to 2 the easytags plug-in will automatically create project specific tags based on the first name in the 'tags' option.
-In this mode the the global tags file or file type specific tags files are only used for directories where you don't have write permissions.
+If you set `g:easytags_dynamic_files` to 2 the easytags plug-in will automatically create a project specific tags file based on the first name in the ['tags' option] [tags_opt].
+In this mode the global tags file and/or file type specific tags files are only used for directories where you don't have write permissions.

+When you set `g:easytags_dynamic_files` to 2 new tags files are created in the same directory as the file you're editing.
+If you want the tags files to be created in your working directory instead then change Vim's ['cpoptions' option] [cpoptions] to include the lowercase letter 'd'.

 The ['tags' option] [tags_opt] is reevaluated each time the plug-in runs, so which tags file is selected can differ depending on the buffer and working directory.